AU-ExoMars/PCOT/graph/ARCH.md

 The subclass should implement **onNodeChanged**, which should update all the tab's controls from the actual data stored in the node.
 Similarly, the tab should contain code to update the node from the controls when they change (this can be achieved through Qt's signals/slots mechanism: see the code for examples).
-If complex internal data changes when controls are updated, the recalculate() method in the node type can be implemented.
 When the node is changed from the tab in this way it should be commanded to perform().
 The UI should be loaded from a Qt Designer file in the constructor by calling the superclass constructor with an appropriate filename.
-Note that it will actually be loaded into the **w** member - the tab widget - so controls should be accessed with **self.w.<name>**.
+Note that it will actually be loaded into the **w** member - the tab widget - so controls should be accessed with **self.w.\<name\>**.
+If complex internal data changes when controls are updated, the recalculate() method in the node type can be implemented.

 ### Examples
 A minimal example is **xforms/xformsink.py**, which simply displays an image.
 It is given in